qlu-lab/ORIGAMI/README.md

 #### 3. sex-specific genetic map files
 https://github.com/cbherer/Bherer_etal_SexualDimorphismRecombination
-This genetic map is used in our paper.
+This genetic map was used in our paper.

 #### 4. Reference map file.
 This file should be a file with header containing SNP, CHR, BP information used to map the BP to rsid.
 The header must be "SNP", "CHR", "BP".
-GWAS file is a good option.
+GWAS summary statistics file may be a good option.

 #### 5. Installing of the software.
 Please install all the softwares in the dependency section.
 Besides those, you need to download the ORIGAMI.sh and install the ORIGAMI R package.